 Meditations on Tech-Fueled Visions for Canada’s “Green” Future

-B Y HELEN A. HAYES
+BY HELEN A. HAYES

 Canadians across the political spectrum want action on climate change.
 They’re also increasingly unconvinced that individual action is adequate to address environmental destruction.
 As a result, activists have taken up this call in protests for “systems change.”
 Systems change involves understanding challenges that need to be addressed, committing to new visions for the future, and identifying points of intervention that can build our capacity to make lasting differences in often entrenched social, political, or economic structures.
 We also see political parties, leaders across the political spectrum, economic experts, and companies and corporations increasingly mobilising the language of climate action.